CEatBTU/FGPU/README.md

 - The implementation was tested in Xilinx Vivado v2017.2
 - The simulation was tested in Mentor ModelSim 2020.1
 - The VHDL code uses some VHDL-2008 constructs, which may be unsupported in some tools.
-- Only the [Zynq-7000 SoC ZC706] board is currently supported.
+- Only the [Zynq-7000 ZC706] board is currently supported.
     - We are currently working on extending the support for other boards.
 - Only limited testing has been done with changing the the FGPU hardware parameters (size etc.).
 The current settings in `fgpu_definitions.vhd` have worked in the implementation and simulation flows.